 Cris Carter may have had a point when it comes to pro athletes getting a "fall guy" -- so says NBA star Nick Young.
-The Lakers star was leaving the Athletes… READ MORE >
+The Lakers star was leaving the Athletes Versus Cancer celebrity football… READ MORE >

 Cristopher D. Carter (born November 25, 1965) is a former American football player in the National Football League.
 He played wide receiver for the Philadelphia Eagles (1987–89), the Minnesota Vikings (1990–2001) and the Miami Dolphins (2002).
 After starting for the Ohio State University Buckeyes, Carter was drafted by the Eagles in the 4th round of the 1987 NFL supplemental draft.
 While in Philadelphia, head coach Buddy Ryan helped to coin one of ESPN's Chris Berman's famous quotes about Carter: "All he does is catch touchdowns."
 He was let go by Ryan in 1989, however, due to off-the-field issues.
 Carter was signed by the Vikings and turned his life and career around, becoming a two-time First-team, one-time Second-team All-Pro and playing in 8 straight Pro Bowls.
 When he left the Vikings after 2001, he held most of the team career receiving records.
 He briefly played for the Dolphins in 2002 before retiring.
 Since retiring from the NFL, Carter has worked as an analyst on HBO's Inside the NFL, ESPN's Sunday NFL Countdown and Monday Night Countdown, and online at Yahoo Sports.
 He also works as an assistant coach at St. Thomas Aquinas High School, where his son played wide receiver.

-Cris Carter has a message for embattled co-worker Britt McHenry ... with great celebrity comes great responsibility ... telling TMZ Sports McHenry has a lot to learn… READ MORE >
+Cris Carter has a message for embattled co-worker Britt McHenry ... with great celebrity comes great responsibility ... telling TMZ Sports McHenry has a lot to learn about being in the spotlight.… READ MORE >

 NFL legend Cris Carter just WENT OFF on Adrian Peterson -- scolding the Vikings running back for beating his 4-year-old kid ... and admitting his own mother was wrong for hitting him as a child.… READ MORE >